 Crossett Brook blended a school-wide assembly (including a staff-student basketball game) with their 2018 Brainado launch.
-They showed the launch video to the whole school and in addition, they asked previous Brainado student leaders to stand up and be recognized by their peers.
+They showed the launch video to the whole school.
+And in addition, they asked previous Brainado student leaders to stand up as their peers applauded.
 Nice!

 But you can also show your launch video to a class, tuck it into a webpage for frequent viewing and (re)inspiration.

 And when the next project cycle comes around, feel free to remix it into a brand new launch video.